krestfield/docs/certdog/acme.md

 * **Service Name**.
 Enter a name.
 This can be anything to identify the service to the administrators.
 End users will not see this value
 * **Enabled**.
 This enables the service.
 If this is un-checked clients will receive an error indicating that the service is disabled
 * **Base URL**.
 This will be pre-populated using the servers [System URL](post-Installation.html#set-the-system-url).
 If that value has not been set or you need to alter this value (e.g. if the URL that clients will access uses a DNS address or goes via some load-balancer etc.), then update it here
 * **Alias**.
-This is the what will define the specific Directory URL for this service, that clients will initially target.
+This is what will define the specific Directory URL for this service, that clients will initially target.
 It is simply appended to the URL to make it unique.
 It should not contain spaces
 * **Directory URL**.
 This is value will be calculated from the Base URL and Alias.
 This is the value should be provided to clients
 * **Local Certificate Issuer**.
-Choose from the drop down, the issuer from where certificates targeting this service should be issued  from.
+Choose from the drop down, the issuer from where certificates targeting this service should be issued  from
 * **API URL**.
 This will be pre-populated but should be the URL to the certdog API that will provide the certificates.
 If certdog is clustered then this may be different to what is automatically populated and should be updated manually
 * **Auto Generate Credentials**.
 If this is checked (the default), then a new user and team will be created, dedicated for this ACME service.
 All certificates issued from the service will be associated with this user and team.
 If this is unchecked then the Certdog Team ID and Certdog User ID fields will be made available and you can enter the values for an existing user and team
 * **Allow http-01 Challenges**.
 If checked allows the http-01 ACME challenge.
 Where the client will host a file containing the challenge that the server (certdog) then checks